 Orientation leaders (OLs) work with all of the incoming students to lead them through our orientation program in small group experiences.
 Some staff may be returning leaders who have led in our program one, two, or even three times previously, and some staff will be first-time OLs.
 Orientation coordinators (OCs) are returning leaders who are selected to help manage the entire orientation program.
 They support orientation leaders throughout the program by facilitating parts of the OL training, and by checking in with leaders each day of the program and offering guidance where needed.
 Orientation coordinators participate in their own training prior to orientation leader training.

-Orientation leaders will receive a stipend of approximately $50 upon completion of May training, and a stipend of approximately $325 upon their successful completion of the orientation program.
-Orientation coordinators, who are required to participate in additional days of training, will receive a stipend of approximately $75 upon completion of May training, and a stipend of approximately $575 upon their successful completion of the orientation program.
-Stipend amounts are based on the number of hours worked at a pay rate of $9/hour.
+Orientation leaders will receive a stipend of approximately $75 upon completion of May training, and a stipend of approximately $550 upon their successful completion of the orientation program.
+Orientation coordinators, who are required to participate in additional days of training, will receive a stipend of approximately $90 upon completion of May training, and a stipend of approximately $675 upon their successful completion of the orientation program.
+Stipend amounts are based on the number of hours worked at a pay rate of $12.75/hour.
 Specific hours will be determined by the program director.
-All staff are also permitted to move back into campus housing early, where they may move into whatever room they will be living in for the fall semester.
+All staff members are also permitted to move back into campus housing early, where they may move into whatever room they will be living in for the fall semester.
 Staff are also offered meals (breakfast, lunch, dinner) from the start of fall training through the end of orientation.

 Generally between 12 and 14, though some groups will be slightly larger or smaller.

 All orientation groups are led by a pair of co-leaders.
 You have the ability to choose your co-leader from the pool of students whom we hire.
-Once you are offered a position, you will have the ability to indicate whom you want to work with you if you already know.
-For those who do not know who their partner will be, we will have an opportunity for you to meet other unmatched leaders during our May training, at which time you can decide who you want to be your co-leader.
-Typically about half of our leaders come to training without already knowing who they want to work with.
+Once you are offered a position, you will have the ability to indicate who you want to work with you if you already know.
+For those who do not know who their partners will be, we will have an opportunity for you to meet other unmatched leaders during our May training, at which time you can decide who you want to be your co-leader.
+Typically about half of our leaders come to training without already knowing with whom they want to work.

-Approximately 29 of the orientation groups are first-year student groups.
-We generally have 3 to 4 groups that are transfer student groups.
+Approximately 14 of the orientation groups are first-year student groups.
+We will have approximately 2 groups that are transfer student groups.
 Leaders will have only first-year students in their group unless we specifically ask you to lead a transfer group (which you may accept or decline).
 We will generally ask leaders who were transfer students to Hampshire themselves to lead transfer groups.
 If we do not have enough leaders who were transfers, we will generally let them work with a co-leader who was not a transfer student, but who is willing to work with transfers (and ideally who has been an orientation leader previously).

-All first-year students are grouped based on their first year tutorial.
-The tutorial that they are assigned to will be their orientation group, and they will stay with that group throughout their first semester in that class.
-Transfer students are grouped with other transfer students, and are randomly assigned to one of the 3 or 4 transfer groups.
+All first-year students are grouped based on their first year seminar.
+Transfer students are grouped with other transfer students and are randomly assigned to one of the transfer groups.
 Four of the days of orientation (Thursday, Friday, Saturday, and Sunday) take place in these groups.
-Orientation leaders working with tutorials cannot request which tutorials they want to be matched with; these matches are made at random.
-The one exception to this is that orientation leaders who are TAing a tutorial may ask to be matched with that same tutorial during orientation.

 There are two parts to orientation staff training: One day takes place in May, and three days take place when leaders return in August (see list of key dates for orientation staff on the hiring homepage for more information).

 The May training is focused on getting to know each other, choosing co-leader pairs, and planning the activities that leaders will do with their groups.
-Orientation is a combination of activities the College organizes that leaders take their groups to, and small group times that leaders are responsible for planning.
-Training includes time for you and your co-leader to plan and receive feedback, as well as to denote materials that you need for your activities and the spaces you would like reserved for those activities.
+Orientation is a combination of activities the College organizes to which leaders take their groups and small group times that leaders are responsible for planning.
+Training includes time for you and your co-leader to plan and receive feedback, as well as to select materials that you need for your activities and the spaces you would like reserved for those activities.

 Still have questions?
-Feel free to contact Jessica Ortiz, director of new student programs, for more information.
+Feel free to contact new student experience, for more information.